 There are numerous business-specific applications that are designed to address particular sectors of commerce or industry, which are referred to as 'vertical' applications.
-Some can be applied generally, such as Computer Aided Design (CAD) packages, but many are only relevant to one field estate agency, insurance or the like.
+Some can be applied generally, such as Computer Aided Design (CAD) packages, but many are only relevant to one field - estate agency, insurance or the like.
 Buying programs of this nature is a complex subject, as your own requirements may in reality be quite different from someone working in a different area of the same profession.
 If you are looking for a solution of this kind, then you should get in contact with your professional body or institute, which will maintain a list of recognised software suppliers.
 It will sometimes be able to make specific recommendations as to which package will be best for you, but more likely will leave the research side up to you.

-Checklist: Word Processing and Desktop Publishing
+Checklist: word processing and desktop publishing

-Don't worry about your typing speed.
-Most two-finger typists can type faster than they think, and with practice your speed will improve.

-Unless you are a graphic designer or have a real need to produce documents for professional printing, you are unlikely to need the facilities of high-end DTP, such as QuarkXPress and Page Maker.
-Start by mastering a word processor, and then move on to a basic DTP package such as Publisher or Page Pro.

-Talk to other people who use word processors and see how they use the features their program offers.

-Consider setting up a 'house-style' to use in your report, keeping the number of fonts to a minimum but using standard, attractive layouts.
-A set of templates can then be used as the starting point for all your reports.

-Develop a filing system on your computer so you can easily find and reload reports.
+- Don't worry about your typing speed.
+Most two-finger typists can type faster than they think, and with practice your speed will improve. - Unless you are a graphic designer or have a real need to produce documents for professional printing, you are unlikely to need the facilities of high-end desktop publishing. - Talk to other people who use word processors and see how they use the features their program offers. - Consider setting up a 'house-style' to use in your report, keeping the number of fonts to a minimum but using standard, attractive layouts.
+A set of templates can then be used as the starting point for all your reports. - Develop a filing system on your computer so you can easily find and reload reports.
 If you are dealing with a large number of reports, check that your word processor can search by summary information or the content of a report, rather than just the filename under which reports have been saved.

-Layout and Design
+LAYOUT AND DESIGN